-Celebrating Martin Luther King Jr. Day is no long-standing tradition.
-The holiday is a little more than three decades old, and its establishment was no sure thing.
+Celebrating Martin Luther King Jr. Day is no long-standing tradition, and its establishment was no sure thing.
 Here’s how the occasion became as central to January in America as New Year’s resolutions.

 Beginning almost immediately after King’s assassination, members of Congress proposed that his birthday ought to be a national holiday, but bills mandating the occasion went nowhere.
 The effort received more publicity when, after about a decade, shortly after the failure of a bill that was introduced by Rep. John Conyers Jr. of Michigan in September of 1979, Stevie Wonder released a song called “Happy Birthday.”
 Despite its cheery title, it was specifically meant to make a case for the holiday, calling out anyone who didn’t support the idea:

 In 1981, President Ronald Reagan came into office, and he was reluctant to support the idea.